 Now, let’s have a look at what we put in our lotion bar:

-Ingredients: Grapeseed oil, Shea butter, coconut oil, beeswax.
+Ingredients: Cocoa Butter, Shea butter, coconut oil, beeswax, Vanilla

 Beeswax –Wax produced by the honeybee (Apis mellifera), which contains a mixture of fatty acids and esters.
 We use beeswax in our lotions and moisturizers as a natural thickener and as a natural emulsifier.
 We support our local communities whenever possible and are proud to use Canadian organic beeswax in our products.
 We only use organic beeswax that is not purified or bleached as in commercially produced cosmetics.
 Beeswax is typically removed and changed out from commercial hives after a set period of time for the health of the bee colony.
 The beeswax absorbs and collects the pesticides and herbicides that the bees come in contact with…which is why we ONLY use organic beeswax.